bamidev/browser-window/docs/GETTING-STARTED.md

 * Generally easily installed on anything but Windows; a lot of distros have a package for it.
 There is even a homebrew package for it on MacOS.

-*Con:*
+*Cons:*
-* Getting it on Windows requires you to compile WebkitGTK and GTK from source.
+* Compiling WebkitGTK and GTK for Windows is not supported.
+* Static linking is not really supported for GTK.

 ### Edge WebView2

 *Pro:*
 * Preinstalled on Windows 11
 * Can be statically linked to when using the `*-pc-windows-msvc` toolchain.
+* Is easy to cross-compile for.
+(Needs some testing.)

 *Cons:*
 * Currenty not yet working on _BrowserWindow_.
 * Not cross-platform at all.
-* When using the `*-pc-windows-gnu` toolchain, the framework can't be statically linked.
-* When shipping your application, you need to make sure that the end user has the WebView2 runtime.
-So then you need to not support older Windows versions, or maybe ship the WebView2 installer or DLL with your setup somehow.
+* The framework is not open source.
+Might be problematic for those concerned about privacy.

 ## Set up Bindgen

-_BrowserWindow_ uses Bindgen,  which needs some things to be available on your system.
+_BrowserWindow_ uses Bindgen, which needs some things to be set up on your system.
 This is explained [here](https://rust-lang.github.io/rust-bindgen/requirements.html) pretty well.

 ## Set up WebkitGTK